 During the Christmas/New Year period, a speed tolerance of 4km/h is typically enforced on New Zealand roads to help counter the increased volume of traffic, and prevent the risk of accidents taking place.
 More and more frequently you hear from some people who respond negatively to the tolerance saying that it’s not speed which causes accidents, and that the fault is with people behind the wheel.

-Speed most certainly contributes to accidents on our roads and the higher the speed the greater the risk of dying in a crash.
-In 2016, driving too fast for the conditions was a factor in 28% of fatal crashes and 17% of injury crashes (speed limits not specified).
-Of course driver error and poor handling of vehicles is a contributing factor to the road toll and we all have a responsibility to drive safely this summer but the faster you’re travelling, the less time you have to react in response to hazards and avoiding dangerous situations.
+A total of 379 people died on our roads in 2018, 34 of which were in December.
+Of course, driver error and poor handling of vehicles is a contributing factor to the road toll and we all have a responsibility to drive safely this summer, but the faster you’re travelling the less time you have to react in response to hazards and avoiding dangerous situations.
 And with tourism numbers booming leading to more motorists who are unfamiliar with our roads, it only means there’s even greater reason to adhere to what your speedometer is telling you.

 Stay safe if you’re driving this summer, and follow your speedo.